menix-os/bootstrap/README.md

 - dosfstools (for mkfs.vfat)
 - e2fsprogs (for mkfs.ext2)
-- parted (for partitioning the image)
+- sgdisk (for partitioning the image)

 To run the built image you will also need QEMU for the target architecture.